- Mathematics and StatisticsMathematics and Statistics

 A. (Depth Requirement) One elective course in statistics - Stat 235 (formerly 335), 240 (formerly 330), or another approved elective to satisfy a depth requirement in statistics.

 B. (Computing Requirement) Math 140 or Cosc 111 or another approved elective to satisfy a computing requirement.
+All students are encouraged to complete a second course in computer science.

 Depending on background, statistics majors may place out of several of these courses.
 Students who have placed out of calculus, introductory statistics, or introductory computer science are excused from taking those courses.
 Statistics majors may place out of up to three courses without having to replace those courses.
 Students placing out of more than three courses must replace all but three of those courses with additional Statistics courses numbered 200 or higher, approved Mathematics courses numbered 200 or higher, Computer Science courses numbered 112 or higher, or other courses approved by the Department to complete the major.